alibaba/GraphScope/docs/reference/gnn_engine/graph_query_en.rst

    g = Graph(...)
    u_nodes = g.V("user", feed=np.array([10001, 10002, 10003])).emit()

-## 2.2 Edges Query We can get edges from graph travesal, sampling or
+## 2.2 Edges Query We can get edges from graph traversal, sampling or
 specifying src_id and dst_id.
 Once we get the edges, we can query their attributes, weights or labels. edges query by specifying src_id, dst_id: